 The IPIA obligates individual inventors to:

-- assign ownership of such inventions to MIT;
+- assign ownership of such Intellectual Property to MIT;

-- execute all papers necessary to enable MIT to maintain legal protection for such inventions;
+- execute all papers necessary to enable MIT to maintain legal protection for such Intellectual Property;

-- make available papers and other records that might be required for MIT to protect such inventions;
+- make available all Supporting Information that might be required for MIT to protect such Intellectual Property;

-- not disclose a third party’s confidential information to MIT (such as the trade secret of a previous employer); and
+- not disclose a third party’s confidential information to MIT (for example, the trade secret of a previous employer);

-All faculty members, academic and sponsored research staff (including visitors, fellows and research affiliates), graduate students (including fellows), and persons participating in MIT research programs (including certain undergraduates) are required to sign the IPIA, per policy and federal funding regulations.
+All are required to sign the IPIA, per policy and federal funding regulations.
 See MIT’s Policies & Procedures 13.1.4 Inventions and Proprietary Information Agreements.

 The IPIA transfers only certain intellectual property assets to MIT—those which would be owned by the Institute per our Intellectual Property Policy, which is deliberately narrow.

 Per policy, and as codified by the IPIA, MIT might own: patentable inventions, mask works, tangible research property, trademarks, and copyrightable works, including software (defined as “Intellectual Property”) only if such assets were made or created pursuant to a sponsored research agreement or other MIT funded program, invented using facilities funded by MIT administered contracts, or created as a “work-for-hire” or otherwise pursuant to a written agreement with MIT.
 See MIT’s Policies & Procedures 13.1.1 Ownership of Intellectual Property and 13.1.3 Ownership of Copyrights in Theses.